Water Supply Shortage Declaration

 Restricted uses of drinking water

-- Outdoor watering is only allowed on Tuesdays, Thursdays, and Saturdays between 8 p.m. and 8 a.m. (with exceptions such as hand-watering)*
+- Outdoor watering is only allowed on Tuesdays, Thursdays, and Saturdays between 8 p.m. and 8 a.m. (with exceptions such as hand-watering and drip irrigation)*

 - No excess runoff from outdoor watering